-Honorable Shareholders of The Energy House Holding Company, I welcome and thank you for attending to present a general overview on the market outlook along with the Company's performance in 2015.
+Honorable Shareholders of The Energy House Holding Company, I welcome and thank you for attending to present a general overview on the market outlook along with the Company's performance in 2016.

-We are pleased to present to you the eighth annual report of The Energy House Holding Company K.S.C.P ("Energy House"). which reviews the main developments and achievements of the Company during the year 2015.
-The report also brings out the operating results for the year ending 31 December 2015 and explores the future prospects along with the continuing challenges in the global economic scenario and its impact on local and international markets.
+We are pleased to present to you the Ninth annual report of The Energy House Holding Company K.S.C.P ("Energy House"). which reviews the main developments and achievements of the Company during the year 2016.

 Energy House is supported by a strong ownership structure.
 The primary shareholder is Development Enterprises Holding Co.
 K.S.C.
 (Closed) ("DEH"), which is a 100% owned subsidiary of Kuwait Finance House ("KFH").

 Energy House has long-term investments in the energy sector with a focus on Upstream Services, Engineering Procurement and Contracting (EPC), and Exploration and Production (E&P) assets in the MENA/GCC region.